Skaytacium/unass/doc/scripting/README.md

-# Scripting
+# scripting
-## What?
+## what?
 unass scripting documentation

-## Why?
+## why?
 bro how you gonna use it without scripting

-## How?
+## how?
 The structure and syntax is based off grammar.
 There are nouns, verbs, adverbs and adjectives.
-I swear its not an "English Language" class.
+I swear it's not an english language class.
 Start with [nouns](nouns).